neopragma/java-dbc/README.md

 [Design by Contract](https://wiki.c2.com/?DesignByContract) support for Java.

+Note: This is not on Maven Central yet.

 ## Why this?

 This project started life as a self-learning exercise for me, as much about writing Java annotations as about DbC as such, but it may actually prove to be useful for some people.